SanduniNavoda/springboot-pos-system/README.md

 - Java 17 or higher
 - Maven 3.6.3 or higher
-- MySQL Server
+- MySQL Server (Cloud SQL)
 - Docker (for containerization)
-- Google Cloud SDK (for deploying to Cloud Run)
+- Google Cloud SDK (for deploying to GCP)
 - An IDE like IntelliJ IDEA or Eclipse

 ### Installation